Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 * Breast trauma, including surgical treatment

-* Taking certain medications: estrogen-containing, digoxin, methyldopa, spironolactone, oxymetholone and chlorpromazine.
+* Taking certain medications: estrogen-containing drugs, digoxin, methyldopa, spironolactone, oxymetholone and chlorpromazine.

 Main clinical options: